Bayern (horse): 2014: three-year-old season

-Bayern did not contest the Belmont Stakes and was instead aimed at the seven-furlong Woody Stephens Stakes at the same meeting.
-He contested the early lead before taking a clear advantage entering the straight and drew away in the closing stages to win by seven and a half lengths from Top Fortitude.
+He did not contest the Belmont Stakes and was instead aimed at the seven-furlong Woody Stephens Stakes at the same meeting.
+Bayern contested the early lead before taking a clear advantage entering the straight and drew away in the closing stages to win by seven and a half lengths from Top Fortitude.
 His winning time of 1:20.75 was less than a second off the track record.
 Stevens returned as his jockey and said, "That was a powerhouse performance.
 He had a bad experience in the gate in the Preakness.
 Jimmy Barnes [assistant to trainer Bob Baffert] and Bob's crew did a great job getting him ready by schooling, schooling, schooling him."
 Bayern was moved back up in class and distance for the Grade I Haskell Invitational over nine furlongs at Monmouth Park on July 27.
 Ridden for the first time by Martin Garcia, he was the second choice in the betting behind the filly Untapable.
 Garcia took the lead from the start and set a steady pace before drawing away in the straight to win by more than seven lengths from Albano, with Untapable in fifth place.
 Baffert, who won the race for a record seventh time, watched the running on television.
 After the race, the trainer, who said that he had considered keeping the horse to sprint distances, stated, "We tried to slow him down in the past, but now we know we just have to utilize his speed.
 I didn't think he'd do it as devastating as that.
 It looks like he has it all together now."